 it allows a 13-day adverse action period in which the SNAP recipient can contact HHSC or a Workforce Solutions Office to claim good cause and avoid denial of benefits.

 2. The recipient contacts HHSC to indicate that he or she had good cause for not cooperating with SNAP E&T requirements.
-HHSC determines good cause and notifies TWC through the TIERS/TWIST interface.
+HHSC determines good cause and notifies TWC through the TIERS/WorkInTexas.com interface.

 If the recipient contacts Workforce Solutions Office staff to indicate that he or she had good cause for not cooperating with SNAP E&T requirements and Workforce Solutions Office staff determines that the 13-day adverse action period has not expired, Boards must ensure that Workforce Solutions Office staff:

-enters a penalty reviewed, good cause recommended reason under the TWIST Penalty tab; this good cause claim is electronically transmitted through the TIERS/TWIST interface to alert HHSC that the recipient has provided a good cause reason;
+enters a good cause recommended reason in WorkInTexas.com; this good cause claim is electronically transmitted through the TIERS/WorkInTexas.com interface to alert HHSC that the recipient has provided a good cause reason;

-enters a good cause reason under the TWIST Good Cause tab;

-includes a description of the good cause reason in TWIST Counselor Notes (for example, temporary illness, court appearance); and
+includes a description of the good cause reason in WorkInTexas.com (for example, temporary illness, court appearance); and

 if HHSC provides a good cause determination, allows the recipient to resume participation in SNAP E&T.

-For TWIST instructions, see B-404.b Good Cause Actions.

 Example: Charlie Wonder missed his initial SNAP E&T appointment because his daughter was in the hospital.
 Charlie did not realize he missed the appointment until he received a notice of adverse action from HHSC stating that his SNAP benefits would be denied in 13 days.
 He contacted the Workforce Solutions Office to report good cause.
-Because Charlie contacted the Workforce Solutions Office before the HHSC 13-day adverse action period expired, a good cause claim was sent through the TWIST/TIERS interface to HHSC staff for a determination.
+Because Charlie contacted the Workforce Solutions Office before the HHSC 13-day adverse action period expired, a good cause claim was sent through the TWIST/WorkInTexas.com interface to HHSC staff for a determination.

 If HHSC denies the good cause claim, the SNAP E&T case must be closed immediately.